GetUsernameFromDatabase/TeliaTV-Emulaator/README.md

 guide people using Telia TV.

 ### Quick use
-.exe file can be found in the "PROOV" folder
+.exe file can be found in the "+TEST" folder

 ## Side notes
 + This is an old project imported from Google Drive